+Pets

-Pets: Expenses related to pets will not be considered by the Financial Aid Committee.
+Expenses related to pets will not be considered by the Financial Aid Committee.

+Travel Home

-Travel Home: Students who live outside of the Greater Toronto Area are entitled to an additional allowance for reasonable travel expenses for one trip from Toronto to their family home for the 2014-2015 academic year, up to a maximum of \$400 within Ontario and \$1,000 outside Ontario.
+Students who live outside of the Greater Toronto Area are entitled to an additional allowance for reasonable travel expenses for one trip from Toronto to their family home for the 2019-2020 academic year, up to a maximum of \$400 within Ontario and \$1,000 outside Ontario.
 Even within these allowances, expenses must be reasonable.

+Home Ownership

-Home Ownership: In addition to the basic amount students can claim for mortgage payments, students who own a home or condo can claim a deemed amount of \$500.00 for their property insurance and condo fees.
+In addition to the basic amount students can claim for mortgage payments, students who own a home or condo can claim a deemed amount of \$500.00 for their property insurance and condo fees.

+JD/MBA Student Tuition

-JD/MBA Student Tuition: JD/MBA students in their 3L and 4L years who pay the MBA tuition amount are not allowed to claim the MBA tuition.
+JD/MBA students in their 3L and 4L years who pay the MBA tuition amount are not allowed to claim the MBA tuition.
 Only their law tuition will be considered as allowable expenses.
+For these students, any Rotman scholarships and awards they will receive will not be considered in the calculation of their Faculty of Law bursary.
+Please note that the Ontario Graduate Scholarship (OGS) and other awards external to Rotman will still be considered.